Yazi0/SmartTuitionManager/replit.md

 ### Owner (Admin)
 - Full access to all features
 - Manage students, teachers, classes, payments
+- Scan QR codes to view student details and mark attendance
 - View all reports and analytics
 - System configuration